 Are you ready for Daylight Saving Time?
 It doesn’t have to turn your house upside down when you prepare ahead of time.
 Use these helpful tips to prep your kids for daylight saving time and make a smooth transition without wrecking sleep schedules.

-I took a look at the calendar today and was shocked to see that Daylight Saving Time is right around the corner.
-Literally, it’s a matter of days.
+I took a look at the calendar today and was shocked to see Daylight Saving Time is right around the corner.
+Literally, in a matter of days!

 The two Sundays of the year that every parent just dreads.
 Am I Right?

 I love that moving our clocks forward means longer days of sunlight, but time changes can significantly interfere with sleep habits and moods – making for a hard transition period when you have kids.